amamic1803/DSA/Merge sort/README.md

 general-purpose, and comparison-based sorting algorithm.
 Most implementations produce a stable sort, which means that the relative order of equal elements is the same in the input and output.
-Merge sort is a divide-and-conquer algorithm that was invented by _John von Neumann_ in 1945.
+Merge sort is a divide-and-conquer algorithm invented by _John von Neumann_ in 1945.
-A detailed description and analysis of bottom-up merge sort appeared in a report by _Goldstine_ and _von Neumann_ as early as 1948.
+A detailed description and analysis of the bottom-up merge sort appeared in a report by _Goldstine_ and _von Neumann_ as early as 1948.

 Conceptually, a _merge sort_ works as follows: